Sidi Kaouki Surf Guide – Morocco’s Best Beginner Surf Village?

-We think the Sidi Kaouki surf is some of the best for beginners in Morocco.
+We think the Sidi Kaouki is one of the best beginner destinations in Morocco.
 On a long, wide beach, there are plenty of individual peaks and a consistent reef section, all stretched out along dune-backed shoes under the gaze of a mystical Sufi tomb.
-Tempting, eh?
+And some lovely shoreline hotels for surfers, too.

 An introduction to surfing in Sidi Kaouki